 Time to First Byte by CMS

-It is the duration from the virtual user making an HTTP request to the first byte of the page being received by the browser.
-This time is made up of the socket connection time, the time taken to send the HTTP request and the time to taken to get the first byte of the page.
+- It is the duration from the virtual user making an HTTP request to the first byte of the page being received by the browser.
+This time is made up of the socket connection time, the time taken to send the HTTP request, and the time taken to get the first byte of the page

 Initial Connection by CMS